cloudtrax/docs/captive_portal/authentication/http/README.md

 `"CODE"` | `"OK"` | must include
 `"RA"`    |  the computed  [Request Authenticator](#ra)  to be returned to the AP.  | must include

+<a name="logout"></a>
+#### Logout Request `(type=logout)` ####

+The logout message informs the HTTP API server that a user has logged out, and transfers final accounting information.
+It is sent when a node stops a session for a device.

+The format is the same as for accounting messages, with the exception that "type" is "logout" in the request.